-Please note that a maximum of 10% indirect costs may be included.
-The total budget including indirect costs cannot exceed AUD \$1,500,000 (unless additional funding sources are available outside of this grant).

-Primary Study aims:

-Secondary aims (if any):

-Briefly describe any relevant pre-clinical or clinical evidence that supports the study rationale.
+Letter of Intent - Template Project Title: Primary Investigator and Administering Institution: Estimated direct costs for each year of funding: Year 1 \$ Year 2 \$ Year 3 \$ Estimated direct costs for the study: \$ A maximum of 10% indirect costs may be included.
+The total budget including indirect costs cannot exceed AUD \$1,800,000 (unless additional funding sources are available outside of this grant).
+Estimated per patient cost for the study: \$ Per patient costs should be appropriately budgeted to ensure equity of recruitment across clinical sites in Australia.
+Primary Study aims: Secondary Study aims (if any): Briefly describe any relevant pre-clinical or clinical evidence that supports the study rationale.
 Briefly describe the study design.

-Indicate how the primary aims of this preliminary study will help optimise the design of the eventual definitive phase III trial.
-Number of subjects to be enrolled: ~ Number of subjects to be enrolled in Australia: ~ Number of Australian Clinical Sites: Describe how the intervention will be administered, including dose and duration as applicable.
+Indicate how the Primary Aims of this preliminary study will help optimise the design of the eventual definitive phase III trial.
+Describe how the intervention will be administered, including dose and duration as applicable.
 Do you have the drug and placebo in hand for the trial?
 Does this preliminary study include a placebo or control group/s?
 If "yes" provide applicable rationale.
-YES NO Does the trial drug have preclinical efficacy data in at least 2 MND models - one of which MUST be a YES NO representative model of sporadic disease?
+YES Does the trial drug have preclinical efficacy data in at least 2 MND models - one of which MUST be a YES NO representative model of sporadic disease?
 Describe the plan for sample collections and willingness to share samples with the MND research community.
 Describe the pharmacodynamic markers that will be used in the trial.
 Describe ethical and consent considerations of the proposed protocol.
-Participating pharmaceutical or device manufacturing company (if any): Do you hold, or have you applied for an IND/IDE for this protocol?
-(Please note: it is NOT a requirement for trials in Australia) YES NOT List all core services that you are interested in utilising from a FightMND approved contract research organisation (CRO) - see "Research Objectives" on pages 4-5 for details.
+Participating pharmaceutical or device manufacturing company (if any): Do you hold, or have you applied for an IND/IDE YES for this protocol?
+(Please note: it is NOT a requirement NO for trials in Australia)

+List all core services that you are interested in utilising from a FightMND approved contract research organisation (CRO) - see "Research Objectives" (above) for details.